groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/sign/barcode/GS1Code128-xltx.md

 date: 2022-03-01T15:12:22
 draft: false
 otherformats:
-breadcrumb: put BARCODE signature on XLTX for Java
+breadcrumb: Create BARCODE signature on XLTX for Java

 ############################# Head ############################
 head_title: "Adding BARCODE signatures in a XLTX file with Java"